l50/unm_ismart_presentation/0_vm_create.md

     ![](images/answer_vagrant_question.png)

 4. Login to the VM

-   Once you see this prompt:
+   Once you see this window:

    ![](images/login_prompt.png)

-   You will need to login to the system.
+   You will be ready to authenticate to the system.
 The credentials are:
    * Username: `vagrant`
    * Password: `vagrant`